jax-ml/jax/docs/notebooks/quickstart.md

 +++ {"id": "qHfKaLE9stbA"}

 We know how to batch this operation manually.
 In this case, `jnp.dot` handles extra batch dimensions transparently.
+Note that to jit-compile this function, we'll use the `@jit` decoratod (instead of calling `jax.jit`).

 ```{code-cell} ipython3
 :id: ipei6l8nvrzH